Tutorial: Create and publish a lab in Azure Lab Services

 - A lab plan.
 To create a lab plan, see Tutorial: Create a lab plan with Azure Lab Services.

 - Permission to create a lab.
-You must be a member of one of these roles in the lab plan: Owner, Lab Creator, or Contributor.
+You must be a member of one of these Azure Active Directory roles in the lab plan: Owner, Lab Creator, or Contributor.
 For more information, see Azure Lab Services built-in roles.
-The user account used to create a lab plan will already have the required permissions to create a lab.
+The user account that created the lab plan already has the required permissions to create a lab.

 Here's the typical workflow when using Azure Lab Services: